drewtodd/drewtodd.github.io/_posts/2016-09-01-getting-out-of-the-room.md

 So far it seems to work.
 There are a few drawbacks, however, that are worth pointing out.

 - Pulling everyone into a bunch of meetings can be fatiguing and put a dent in productivity.
 We try to give everyone the option of attending at least a couple of sessions for each study, if they can’t commit to the full schedule.
 - Having a big stack of fancy equipment on the desk can be daunting to participants.
-It’s almost as if they walk in and ask, “are you going to *hook me up to that thing?* We’ll likely move the gear to a more discrete location in the near future to alleviate this.
+It’s almost as if they walk in and ask, “are you going to *hook me up to that thing?*" We’ll likely move the gear to a more discrete location in the near future to alleviate this.

 ## So far, so good